ARTICLE

 Moving, Sliding Plates

-Earthquakes happen when plates slide past each other.
-Deep trenches are created where plates tear apart.
-Mountains form where plates come together.
+happen when plates slide past each other.
+Deep trenches are created where plates tear apart. form where plates come together.
 Scientists study these processes or movements.
 They are part of what scientists call plate tectonics.

 The Lithosphere And Climates

-These environments are all very different.
+These are all very different.
 Plants and animals live in all of them.
 They have adapted.
 This means they have changed over many, many years.
 The changes help them to survive in their environments.

 Lithospheres On Other Planets